-One of the main advantages of cold brew is its simplicity, and it’s really easy to make cold brew coffee at home.
-If you prefer a chilled coffee that is smooth tasting and has no acidity or residual bitterness from hot coffee, you should give cold brew coffee a try.
+One of the main advantages of cold brew is its simplicity.
+It’s really easy to make one at home.
+If you prefer a chilled coffee that is smooth and not bitter, then you will enjoy cold brew coffee.

 What Kind of Coffee is Best for Cold Brew